How to Retain or Reinstate a Case Dismissed by the Court

 What is the deadline to ask the judge to reinstate my case?

-You must file (turn in) a completed Motion to Reinstate Case on Docket and Notice of Hearing form within 30 days of the date the judge signed the dismissal order.
+You must file (turn in) a completed Motion to Reinstate Case on Docket and Notice of Hearing form within 30 days of the judge signing the dismissal order.

-Exception: If you first learned about the dismissal order more than 20 days after it was signed by the judge, your 30-day deadline to file the Motion to Reinstate Case on Docket began on the day you received notice of the dismissal from the clerk or the day you actually found out about the dismissal (whichever happened first).
-However, even if this exception applies, your 30-day deadline cannot begin more than 90 days after the dismissal order was signed by the judge.
-So, the latest you could file a Motion to Reinstate Case on Docket is 120 days after the dismissal order was signed by the judge.
+Exception: If you first learned about the dismissal order more than 20 days after the judge signed it, your 30-day deadline to file the Motion to Reinstate Case on Docket began on the day you received notice of the dismissal from the clerk or the day you found out about the dismissal (whichever happened first).
+However, even if this exception applies, your 30-day deadline cannot begin more than 90 days after the judge signed the dismissal order.
+So, the latest you could file a Motion to Reinstate Case on Docket is 120 days after the judge signed the dismissal order.

 Why would I want to retain or reinstate my case?